What is 3DPrinting? How does 3Dprinting work?

 G-code (gcode) is the code that the printer will use to print your 3D model. gcode can be in a file as commands instructing where the printer needs to move and extrude (X, Y, and Z) that the printer uses to build your model.

-Here you can find a guide explaining gcode in more detail.
+A guide explaining 3DPrinting G-code in more detail.

 17 – How can 3D printing be used for military purposes?